Teaching with Teacher Evaluations or Feedback Surveys

 3. 3 Surveys for Student Feedback to Improve Instruction: This article talks about the research that supports the use of student feedback, the “Seven Cs” for feedback, and what kinds of surveys teachers should use.
 ThoughtCo. recommends Likert Scale Surveys, Open-Ended Surveys, and Letters to Incoming Students or to the Teacher.

-4. Gathering student feedback: The University of Washington offers a short piece about gathering student feedback “about their experience as learners in your classroom” in order for you to assess your teaching skills.
+4. Gathering Student Feedback: The University of Washington offers a short piece about gathering student feedback “about their experience as learners in your classroom” in order for you to assess your teaching skills.
 Recommended are a few different ways to collect feedback from your students, formative assessments, and summative assessments.